Institutional research at Conestoga

-- The Early Course Check-In survey provides faculty with feedback to reflect on courses early in the term.
+Early Course Check-In survey.
+This survey provides faculty with feedback to reflect on courses early in the term.

-- The Student Appraisal of Teaching survey provides course-level feedback for faculty near the end of term.
+- the Student Appraisal of Teaching survey.
+This survey provides course-level feedback for faculty near the end of term.

-Annual Student Feedback Survey occurs in early November and allows students to give in-depth feedback on specific Conestoga services.
+Annual Student Feedback Survey.
+This survey occurs in early November and allows students to give in-depth feedback on specific Conestoga services.

 Graduate satisfaction survey

 All Conestoga students will be asked to participate in phone surveys that help measure the college's effectiveness in preparing graduates for employment success.
 The surveys will take place at approximately six months and then again at two years after graduation.